13 Global environmental change

 The extended plant activity further increases the fluxes of biogenic volatile organic compounds (BVOCs) (Peñuelas and Llusià 2003).
 These organic compounds produced by plants have the potential to cool or warm the climate.
 On the one hand, BVOCs generate organic aerosols that help form clouds and cool the surface.
 On the other hand, BVOCs increase production levels and extend the lifetime of methane in the atmosphere, enhancing the greenhouse effect of these gases.

-Lastly, phenology changes can affect the microclimate and the timing of litterfall and subsequent carbon and nutrient cycling.
+On the vegetation side, phenology changes can affect the microclimate and the timing of litterfall and subsequent carbon and nutrient cycling.
 These changes can also influence growth and competition among individuals, affecting the community structure, and thus feedback to larger-scale land-climate interactions.

 13.1.6 Other impacts of phenological changes